RLinf-VLA: A Unified and Efficient Framework for Reinforcement Learning of Vision-Language-Action Models: Experiment Setup

-\textbf{Evaluation.} Unless otherwise specified, all curves are smoothed using a Gaussian filter ($\sigma=1$), and success rate is computed under the ``\texttt{success\_once}'' criterion, where an episode is considered successful if the success state is reached at least once.
+This part is the details of training and evaluation for High-Performance experiments, including metric for evaluation, base models selection and hyperparameter settings for training.
+Unless otherwise specified, all curves are smoothed using a Gaussian filter ($\sigma=1$), and success rate is computed under the ``\texttt{success\_once}'' criterion, where an episode is considered successful if the success state is reached at least once.